qgis/QGIS-Documentation/docs/user_manual/print_composer/composer_items/composer_tables.rst

 * You can define :guilabel:`Font` properties for :guilabel:`Table heading` and :guilabel:`Table contents`, using the advanced :ref:`text settings <text_format>`
+  widget (with buffer, shadow, paint effects, transparence, background, coloring, ...).
-  widget.
-These changes affect only the cells that have no custom font assigned, either from the :guilabel:`Appearance` section or the :guilabel:`Table Designer` dialog.
+  Note that these changes do not affect the cells that have custom font assigned, either from the :guilabel:`Appearance` section or the :guilabel:`Table Designer` dialog.
+Only cells with the default rendering are overwritten.
 * For :guilabel:`Table heading` you can additionally set the :guilabel:`Alignment` to ``Follow column alignment`` or override this setting by choosing ``Left``, ``Center`` or ``Right``.
 The column alignment is set using the :guilabel:`Select